divshot/divshot-cli/README.md

 divshot account:redeem [voucher code]
 ```

-Reedem a voucher and credit it to your account
+Redeem a voucher and credit it to your account.

 ### apps